WHAT IS PRIMARY CARE?

 WHEN AND HOW CAN I CANCEL MY MSN MEMBERSHIP?

 You can cancel your MSN membership at any time; however, once you cancel, you will not be eligible to enroll again for 1 year from the date of the cancellation.
+If you cancel within the first 90 days, you may be required to pay for some services rendered within the first 90 days.
 You must submit your cancellation request in writing at any clinic location, or fax to (806) 463-7019.